Everything You Need to Know About Tennessee Corporations:

 7. For-Profit Corporations

 When your incorporator signs the charter, they acknowledge the corporation being formed is for-profit.

 List the number of shares you wish to create.
 You must create at least one share.

-Incorporators are the people who sign your charter.
+Your incorporator is the person who signs and submits your For-Profit Corporation Charter.
 You must have at least one incorporator, and incorporators must include their names and addresses.
-Your incorporator can be a director, officer, or just someone you authorize to submit your charter.
-Tip: We’ll be your incorporator when you hire us to form your Tennessee corporation.
+Your incorporator doesn’t have to be a director, officer, or anyone in the corporation—just a legal adult you authorize to sign and submit your form.
+Tip: We’ll be your incorporator when you hire Northwest to form your Tennessee corporation.